 Tudor Heritage Black Bay 36

-The real innovation, however, lies in the basic idea of this product since the 41mm-Black Bay and the very original 43mm-Bronze are basically the modern editions of the first Black Bay diver’s watches, whereas the Tudor Heritage Black Bay 36 is a classic and elegant three-hands-timepiece that sports a polished and smooth bezel.
+The real innovation, however, lies in the basic idea of this product since the 41mm-Black Bay and the very original 43mm-Bronze are basically the modern editions of the first Black Bay diver’s watches, whereas the Tudor Heritage Black Bay 36 is a classic and elegant three-hands-timepiece that sports a polished and smooth bezel, whose bigger brother is the Tudor Black Bay Steel.
 The 36mm-size represents the perfect dimension for a stainless-steel three-hands-timepiece as it fits both the slimmer wrists and the more important ones - like mine, for example -.
 A 40mm-dimension and over, mostly when associated to an all-stainless-steel-made-sports watch, may sometimes look awkward, mainly when you are wearing a formal attire.
 On the other hand, however, a size that is below the 40mm size, especially on an all-stainless-steel-made-timepiece, is a sign of sobriety.

 From an aesthetic point of view, the Tudor Heritage Black Bay 36 is the extreme simplification of the classic sports Tudor watch; an hours and central seconds hands that sports a snowflake style, an overly elongated, triangular-shaped and glowing applied index located at 12 o’clock, the lack of real chromatic vintage-style patterns – or at least hues that are not as strong as on Black Bay diver’s watches.
 The case-middle sports a regular geometry, the thickness is basically the same across all the lugs and, as I have said quite a few times already, the lugs match perfectly well the bracelet by giving it a sense of continuity that lies at the basis of that perception of quality that Tudor watches are able to convey.

-American people would define this timepiece as the perfect “high-school-graduation-gift” but it is also a perfect choice if you are an avid collector and, after having tried on timepieces with ever-expanding-diameters and complicated dials, you are now aiming at going back to the roots of simplicity and are looking for a timepiece that you could wear without fussing too much over it, the exact same feeling that I experienced when I wore this watch last March at the Tudor ’s stand.
+American people would define this timepiece as the perfect “high-school-graduation-gift” but it is also a perfect choice if you are an avid collector and, after having tried on timepieces with ever-expanding-diameters and complicated dials, you are now aiming at going back to the roots of simplicity and are looking for a timepiece that you could wear without fussing too much over it, the exact same feeling that I experienced when I wore this watch for the first time.